 During the last year I found several examples where the people in charge of flag displays made a common error when attempting to participate in half-staffing events for the US flag...they just lowered the US flag and left the subordinate flags flying high.
 The lesson here, for those who are unfamiliar with half-staffing protocol, is to ensure no flag or pennant is ever displayed above the US flag, even at half-staff, or during the half-staffing sequence.
 In other words, lower the corporate flag first, then the state flag, and finally the US flag.
 When returning the flags to full-staff, reverse that order by raising the US flag first, then the state flag, and finally the corporate flag.
-In the case of the school Veterans Memorial (see 2nd photo) which involves not only the US & State flags but also the 5 military service flags and the POW/MIA flag, it was decided to not participate in future half-staff events since there are too many subordinate flags to deal with.
+In the case of the school Veterans Memorial (see 2nd photo) which involves not only the US & PA flags but also the 5 military service flags and the POW/MIA flag, the US and PA flags were inappropriately lowered below their subordinate flags.